Tonelllo/rt1_2/README.md

 roslaunch assignment_2_2023 assignment1.launch
 ```

+**NOTE** that the first time that everything is run, gazebo takes a lot of time
+to start.
+It has been noted that sometimes sending new targets on the first
+launch does not work.
+Just restart everything, and it should be good to go.

 ## What does this code do?
 This code has been developed to familiarize with some ROS concepts for the second research track assignment:
 - Launch files